Originate/create-originate-app/template/DEVELOPING/GraphQL-backend.md

-# GraphQL, implementing an API
+# GraphQL, Implementing an API

 Create-originate-app sets up a backend powered by NestJS which supports GraphQL and REST APIs out-of-the-box.
 But we encourage GraphQL APIs especially because